yWorks/yfiles-graph-for-create-llama/README.md

 ## yFiles Integration for Knowledge Graph Exploration

 This integration with yFiles then allows you to visualize the specific nodes involved in generating answers within a knowledge graph.
 You can easily identify which nodes contribute to an answer and further explore the graph by expanding neighboring nodes for a broader context.

 ### Understand How LlamaIndex Constructs Answers

 With this tool, you can gain deeper insights into how LlamaIndex processes information.
 It showcases the data from source nodes used to create a final answer.
 By visualizing the flow from source nodes to answers, you can better understand the logic behind the results and interactively explore the connections in the knowledge graph.

 ## Getting Started

+> [!IMPORTANT]
+> This repository uses yFiles for HTML 2.6.
+We are currently migrating this code to the newly released [yFiles for HTML 3.0](https://www.yfiles.com/the-yfiles-sdk/web/yfiles-for-html/version-3).

 Before beginning the project, ensure you add your agent specifications to a .env file located in the backend folder.
 Alternatively, you can modify the `.env_template` file located in the backend.

-To use this template, simply add your OpenAI key and uncomment the line marked with a `TODO`.
-Once you've made the edit, rename the file by removing the
+To use this template, first obtain a free [yFiles for HTML evaluation package](https://my.yworks.com/signup?product=YFILES_HTML_EVAL) then add your OpenAI key and uncomment the line marked with a `TODO`.
+Afterward, rename `backend/.env_template` to `.env`.
-`_template part`, leaving it as `.env`.

-First, startup the backend as described in the [backend README](./backend/README.md).

-Second, run the development server of the frontend as described in the [frontend README](./frontend/README.md).
+Then startup the backend as described in the [backend README](./backend/README.md) and start the development server of the frontend as described in the [frontend README](./frontend/README.md).

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.